Water Risk Filter Officer

 - Support the Water Risk Filter team in proposal development and project acquisition

-- University degree (at least Bachelor, Master or equivalent desired) in one of the fol-lowing areas: GIS, natural resources management, environmental sciences, ecology, engineering, or related fields
+- University degree (at least Bachelor) in GIS, natural resources management, environmental sciences, ecology, engineering, or related fields

-- Excellent GIS and data analysis skills including visualization, Desirable: programming and remote sensing skills
+- Excellent GIS and data analysis skills (R or Python) including visualization.
+Remote sensing skills desirable.

-- Experience in project management and working with the private sector
+- Experience in project management, experience working with private sector desirable

 - Strong communication and writing skills, ability to interact convincingly with people at various levels of seniority and diverse cultural backgrounds

 - Able to work in a diverse and global network, to balance and manage multiple demands and priorities, and work with a diverse group of internal and external stakeholders